colinstevens06/speed-shopper/Coding-Notes.md

 I'm learning about JWT.
 I think it won't be that bad and that I can implement it with Clerk...

-I need to do the initIterceptors on the service base.
+I need to do the initInterceptors on the service base.
 That'll add a token each time from the frontend

 I'm going to match my server JWT key with the Clerk JWT key ... and then it should work